 Correlations are easy to visualize at times.
 One can see that recently, with few exceptions, many cryptocurrencies marched in tandem.
 In the early days, this was not the case.
-Most cryptocurrencies moved in a seemingly random price pattern, in the beginning.
+Most cryptocurrencies moved in ‘random’ mode.

 Perhaps it is because of the scope of investments flooding into the cryptocurrency markets today.
 The institutional investors are beginning to push real value into the system, with the real risk of serious downtrends, should the brokers receive the “sell all” order from their clients.

 In any event, the recent run up and “half-bubble” burst of bitcoin has made for interesting discussion.
 One I have not seen yet, is a discussion of bitcoin breaking the gold trend line and what happened when it did.

 When I state the “gold trend line,” I’m using Google Trends to plot “interest” or “searches” of a word or a sets of words.
 There are many available combinations and the sales of mined data is big business.
 To the uninitiated, trying to find the correct setting – to use the trends to your advantage – can be a bit disconcerting.
 So, keeping it simple might be your solution.